This is developer information, mostly. It documents how we are using Maven for

 sources.jar - holds the source files - this is for IDEs that want to refer to the source

-source-release.zip.
-This is the same as the sources, but includes all other files
+The source-release.zip file is a special artifact, like the sources.jar, but includes all other files

 (such as the pom.xml) not under the /src